-NOTE This section refers to the "vSphere Client."
-The similarly named "vSphere Web Client" is based on Flex, and is deprecated.
+NOTE This section refers to the "vSphere Client," which is based on HTML5.
+The similarly named "vSphere Web Client" was based on Flex and is deprecated.

-The vSphere Client (aka HTML5 Client) can be used to control and configure vCenter Servers, ESXi hosts, and virtual machines.
-As of vSphere 6.7 update 1, the HTML5 Client provides all the functionality of the Flex client, and we strongly recommend using the HTML5 Client in all deployments.
+As of vSphere 6.7 Update 1, the vSphere Client provides all the functionality of the vSphere Web Client, and we strongly recommend using the vSphere Client in all deployments.